sambanova/ai-starter-kit/eval_jumpstart/README.md

   ```

 ## Basic Usage
-We implement performance tests for evaluating LLMs.
+We implement performance tests for evaluating LLMs and RAG systems.

 ### Config File